eschabell/summit-choose-own-adventure-brms/README.md

 application code while the business analysts can focus on rules, events, and ruleflows in the JBoss BRMS product web based dashboard.

-In this lab, you will:
+In this workshop, you will:

   - Create a project containing rules, events and ruleflow for a retail online webshop.